 - Study the ways in which the U.S. can better promote burden-sharing and partners’ deterrent capabilities.

-- Explore the long-term future of the NATO alliance, including structural changes to the balance of power, divergent interests and threat assessments, and internal political challenges that will affect its mission in the coming decades.
+- Explore the long-term future of the NATO alliance, including structural changes to the balance of power, prospects for European strategic autonomy, divergent interests and threat assessments, and internal political challenges that will affect its mission in the coming decades.

 - Investigate the unintended consequences of alliances including entrapment, moral hazard, and principal-agent problems.